Tough Conversations // The Particle Filter for Robot Localization

 Project Kick-Off

 Starting today, the particle filter project is a-go!
 There is skeleton code available for this project, which I recommend you have a look at now.
-The rest of this class will be studio time for Broader Impacts Part 1 or starting your conceptual diagramming.
+The rest of this class will be studio time for team formation and getting started with your first deliverable (a conceptual overview).